 Describing Schools (Describing Schools, English Vocabulary, TYPES OF SCHOOLS, Learn English With Africa, September 2018)

-Vocabulary for describing schools (with examples!), Level A2-B1
+Vocabulary for DESCRIBING SCHOOLS (with examples!), Level A2-B1

 Describing schools can be tough and emotion-charged.
 In this lesson you will learn how to describe the people, objects and places that you find in schools.